Ferragamo 2013 sales 1.26 billion euros, meeting forecasts

-MILAN Italian luxury leather group Salvatore Ferragamo (SFER.MI) said on Thursday revenue rose 9 percent to 1.26 billion euros (1.03 billion pounds) in 2013, in line with analyst expectations, supported by growth in all markets except Japan.
+MILAN Italian luxury leather group Salvatore Ferragamo (SFER.MI) said on Thursday revenue rose 9 percent to 1.26 billion euros ($1.71 billion) in 2013, in line with analyst expectations, supported by growth in all markets except Japan.

 The group founded as a women's footwear maker in Florence in 1927 said sales rose 7 percent in the fourth quarter.